 The specific measurement criteria are broken down further into the following key components, which will be measured and monitored for achievement by the Remuneration Committee.
-With the focus now on business and customer resilience criteria, all specifically aimed at long-term customer benefits, 80% of any potential LTIP award is now clearly aligned to customer performance and service.
+With the focus primarily on customer performance through long term business resilience, as well as customer service and support, 70% of any potential LTIP award is clearly aligned to delivery for customers.